 Another way to get your pins out and circulating is by using Tailwind Tribes.
 A tribe is exactly like Pinterest group boards, however I feel like you can get a better (and bigger!) reach by utilizing them.
 Tribes are free to join and use.
 I’m currently a tribe owner of two tribes, one for Social Media Managers/Virtual Assistants, and one for Pinterest marketing & Management.
 Feel free to join any (or both) through the links, and when you do, we’ll both receive Tailwind credit for a free month!
 If you’re not currently a member of Tailwind, my affiliate links will gift you 100 free pins, too.

 One of my tricks to getting my pins seen are by using specially-created Facebook groups for that purpose.
-Inside the groups there are using daily re-pin threads where you can submit a pin to the group, and in turn re-pin so many others.
+Inside the groups they are using daily re-pin threads where you can submit a pin to the group, and in turn re-pin so many others.
 This is a great way to be seen by other audiences.
 My top 2 groups that I interact in everyday are Pinterest Pals and Pinterest Ninjas.
 (I am a part of quite a few more groups, however I don’t participate in them daily.)

 Powered by Creative Market